adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 1 : Deploy Template

-We are going to use Terraform to deploy the base environment.
+We are going to use a predefined Terraform to deploy the base environment.
 It will be deployed in to your subscripiton, with resources running in the Azure West Europe region.

 To start the terraform deployment, follow the steps listed below: